Thephelpster/CI_PP3_BS/README.md

 * Diagrams.net

 ## Python Libraries
-* os - used to clear the terminal.
+* os - used to clear the terminal,
-* random - used to give a random board each play through.
+* random - used to give a random board each play through,
 * sys and time - used to add a typing effect to the rules and greeting.

 # Features
 ## Existing Features
 ### Playable Game
-* The most important feature of this battleship game is that its a game that anyone can play and have fun.
+* The most important feature of this battleship game is that it's a game that anyone can play and have fun.

 User Stories covered: 1, 6